polterguy/phosphorusfive/core/p5.exp/README.md

 ```

 The above p5.lambda would perfectly evaluate.
 However, the results would probably not be what you
-wish for, since the "foo2" node would have its value updated, and not the *[1]* node.
+wanted, since the "foo2" node would have its value updated, and not the *[1]* node.
 If you have nodes
 with integer names, such as above, and you wish to explicitly name these nodes, you need to escape your
-name, using a back-slash, like the below code
+name, using a back-slash, like code below illustrates.

 ```
 _data